kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 Using the build artifacts from **Github Actions** makes sure there is someone in the team capable to build and release the project, even when the core developer is away.

-I have once tried to build an iOS app that the contractor has left for few years.
+I have once tried to build an iOS app that the developer already left for few years.
 The project has no documentation whatsoever and it took me 2 weeks to track down all the dependencies and able to compile the app again.

 In contrast, I have worked on few projects that has **Github Actions** for linting, testing, building and deploying, which allow myself to start writing code and contributing within a day, without fear of breaking the project.
 This significant time saving would make onboarding new developer much more easier.